-- 10.1 The extent of the monthly indigent support granted to indigent households must be based on budgetary allocations for a particular financial year and the tariffs determined for each financial year. - 10.2 The general threshold for indigent support for each financial year is restricted to qualifying households with a combined income of R4 000 per month.
-The municipality recognises the following three levels of indigent support:- - 10.2.1 Category A Support to qualifying households where the combined income is equal or less to an amount as determined by Council from time to time.
-For each financial year this threshold is determined to be equal or less than R4 000 per month. - 10.2.2 Category B Care centres where elderly care is provided.
-For each financial year, the subsidy will be restricted to a fixed amount of R120 per month per resident with an income less or equal to the amount received by one state pensioner per month.
+- 10.1 The extent of the monthly indigent support granted to indigent households must be based on budgetary allocations for a particular financial year and the tariffs determined for each financial year. - 10.2 The general threshold for indigent support for the 2012/2013 financial year is restricted to qualifying households with an individual income amount less or equal than R1 500 per month with a maximum of R3 000 per month.
+The municipality recognises the following three levels of indigent support:- - 10.2.1 Category A Support to qualifying households where the individual income is equal or less to an amount as determined by Council from time to time.
+For the 2012/2013 financial year this threshold is determined to be equal or less than R1 500 per month. - 10.2.2 Category B Care centres where elderly care is provided.
+For the 2012/2013 financial year, the subsidy will be restricted to a fixed amount of R120 per month per resident with an income less or equal to the amount received by one state pensioner per month.
 The indigent assistance is rendered in the form of credit on the monthly electricity levy payable by the management of the particular institution.
 The total subsidy should not exceed the total monthly municipal account. - 10.2.3 Category C Churches who are categorised in the Valuation Roll as a 'Place of public worship' in terms of the Municipal Property Rates Act and where more than 50% of the members of that congregation is registered as indigents in terms of the Council's Indigent Policy.
-For each financial year, the subsidy will be restricted to the subsiding of all basic services charges.
+For the 2012/2013 financial year, the subsidy will be restricted to the subsiding of all basic services charges.